redis/redis-doc/topics/protocol.md

 error that implies that the client tried to perform an operation against the wrong data type.
-This is called an **Error Prefix** and is a way to allow the client to understand the kind of error returned by the server without to reply on the exact message given, that may change over the time.
+This is called an **Error Prefix** and is a way to allow the client to understand the kind of error returned by the server without to rely on the exact message given, that may change over the time.

 A client implementation may return different kind of exceptions for different errors, or may provide a generic way to trap errors by directly providing